 - Use the platform to come back and update your will as per your convenience.

-This template will help you to create a Will with a simple estate plan.
-If you have a high net worth or any other complex issues in your personal or financial life; you should discuss it with one of our attorneys to avoid your Will from being rejected by the probate court at a later stage.
+This template will assist you to make a Will with an easy estate plan.
+If you've got a high net worth or the other complex issues in your personal or financial life; you might want to discuss it with one of our attorneys to avoid your Will from being rejected by the court at a later stage.

-In addition to this, below, you can find all the relevant information about the legal requirements for making a valid last Will in Virginia along with the frequently asked questions.
+In addition to this, below, you'll find all the relevant information about the legal requirements for creatinga legitimate last Will in Virginia along side the commonly asked questions.

 In Virginia, any person who is 18 years of age or more and is of sound mind may make a Will.